Falkland Islands pound: Banknotes

 Falkland Islands' banknotes feature the same images, differing only in their respective denominations and corresponding colours.
 On the front side, all notes depict a portrait of Queen Elizabeth II, the Falklands' coat of arms, a small map of the islands, and images of two of the islands' main animals: penguins and sea lions.
 On the back, notes feature pictures of Christ Church Cathedral in Stanley and Government House, the official residence of the governor of the Falkland Islands.

 Banknotes are printed by De la Rue plc on behalf of the Falkland Island Commissioners of Currency.
 In 2010 an order was placed for the printing of 200,000 £10 banknotes and for 200,000 £20 banknotes which would represent a supply of banknotes that would last for 15 to 20 years.

+A shortage of £5 banknotes led to a public consultation on a new design of banknotes in 2024.
+New £5, £10, and £20 polymer banknotes entered into circulation on 14 August 2025, all with the same design featuring Charles III and illustrations of local wildlife (the black-browed albatross, king penguin, and pale maiden), as well as Steeple Jason Island.
+There are no plans for a new £50 banknote due to an adequate supply, and the older series of banknotes is expected to be withdrawn from circulation in 2026.